drewr/postal/README.md

     {:code 0, :error :SUCCESS, :message "message sent"}
     postal.core>

-You probably do not want to do this in the clear, so add `:ssl :y` to get an encrypted connection.
+You probably do not want to do this in the clear, so add `:ssl` to get an encrypted connection.
 This will default to port `465` if you don't specify one.

-If your destination supports TLS instead, you can use `:tls :y`.
+If your destination supports TLS instead, you can use `:tls`.
 This will default to port `25`, however, so if you need a different one make sure you supply `:port`.
-It's common for ISPs to block outgoing port 25 to relays that aren't theirs.
-Gmail supports SSL & TLS but it's easiest to just use SSL since you'll likely need port 465 anyway.
+(It's common for ISPs to block outgoing port 25 to relays that aren't theirs.
+Gmail supports SSL & TLS but it's easiest to just use SSL since you'll likely need port 465 anyway.)

     postal.core> (send-message #^{:host "smtp.gmail.com"
                                   :user "jsmith"